'Avengers' still tops in N.America but 'Pikachu' shows spark

 Los Angeles (AFP)

-"Avengers: Endgame" led the North American box office for a third week running, but the cuddly creatures of a new "Pokemon" movie gave the superheroes a run for its money, industry watchers said Sunday.
+"Avengers: Endgame" led the North American box office for a third week running, but the cuddly creatures of a new "Pokemon" movie gave the superheroes a run for its money, final figures showed Monday.

-The mega-blockbuster from Marvel Studios, a Disney subsidiary, took in an estimated $63.1 million for the three-day weekend, industry tracker Exhibitor Relations reported.
+The mega-blockbuster from Marvel Studios, a Disney subsidiary, took in $63.3 million for the three-day weekend, industry tracker Exhibitor Relations reported.

 With a global tally now nearing $2.5 billion, "Avengers" appears to be on track to pass "Avatar" ($2.79 billion) as the all-time top grossing film.

 Positive reviews have helped, as has an all-star cast including Robert Downey Jr, Chris Evans, Chris Hemsworth, Scarlett Johansson, Bradley Cooper and Josh Brolin.

 "Pokemon: Detective Pikachu" took in a healthy $54.4 million for the weekend's second spot.